-Paul Brockman was appointed Interim CEO of Enstar (EU) Limited ("Enstar EU") in January 2024, in addition to his role as Group Chief Operating Officer, which he has held since March 2023.
-Mr. Brockman joined the Company in 2012 and has held several senior positions during this time, including as Group Chief Claims Officer from September 2020 to January 2024, and as President and Chief Executive Officer of Enstar (US) Inc. ("Enstar US") from July 2016 to September 2020.
-He also served as President and Chief Operating Officer of Enstar US from November 2014 to July 2016, and as Senior Vice President, Head of Commutations for Enstar US from October 2012 to November 2014.
-Before joining the Company, he worked as Head of Reinsurance for Resolute Management Services UK Ltd. in its London office from April 2007 to October 2012 and, from April 2001 to April 2007, he worked as Manager of Reinsurance Cash Collection and Debt Litigation within the reinsurance asset division of Equitas Management Services Ltd in London.
+Paul Brockman was appointed Group Chief Commercial Officer in October 2024.
+Mr. Brockman, who joined the Company in 2012, served as Group Chief Operating Officer from March 2023 to October 2024, Interim CEO of Enstar (EU) Limited from January 2024 to July 2024, and as Group Chief Claims Officer from September 2020 to January 2024.
+Prior to this, he served as President and Chief Executive Officer of Enstar (US) Inc. ("Enstar US") from July 2016 to September 2020, President and Chief Operating Officer of Enstar US from November 2014 to July 2016, and as Senior Vice President, Head of Commutations for Enstar US from October 2012 to November 2014.
+Before joining the Company, he worked as Head of Reinsurance for Resolute Management Services UK Ltd. in its London office from April 2007 to October 2012 and, from April 2001 to April 2007, he worked as Management Reinsurance Cash Collection and Debt Litigation within the reinsurance asset division of Equitas Management

+Services Ltd in London.